IMRC Center, Rm 101

 Home away from home

-Professor and Program Coordinator, New Media (Associate Professor 2008-14; Assistant Professor 2002-08), Co-Director, Still Water lab, and Director, Digital Curation graduate program, University of Maine.
-Helped establish new undergraduate curriculum in 2003 and revise it in 2011-12.
+Professor of New Media (Program Coordinator, 2016-17; Associate Professor 2008-14; Assistant Professor 2002-08), Co-Director, Still Water lab, and Director, Digital Curation graduate program, University of Maine.
+Helped establish new undergraduate curriculum in 2003 and revise it in 2011-12 and 2015-16.
 Spearheaded development of graduate Digital Curation program from 2011 to present.
 Designed and taught a dozen new courses, and established working groups to promote open networks for art and culture.
 Served on departmental program and research committees and campus-wide access and Web committees.
 Taught students to cheat productively using the Internet.
 More at still-water.net.

 Artist.
 With Keith Frank, Janet Cohen, Joline Blais, and Alex Galloway created and exhibited collaborative works with little or no commercial potential.
 Inaugural winner of the Thoma Arts Writing Fellowship.